DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/journal.md

 ## 05.28

 I've worked a bit more on the animations, which are now more fluid/realistic, even if not by much.
-Also I had fun writing a little shader for the eye of the drone, for which I used `ShaderFrog` to test as suggested during the course.
+Also I had fun writing a little shader for the eye of the drone, for testing which I used `ShaderFrog` as suggested during the course.
 Tomorrow will be devoted to one last diffuse map variant, which shouldn't take more than a few hours to build, a spotlight for the drone's torch and some other minor refinements, given I'll have the time, otherwise the project looks pretty much complete anyways and the requirements are met.

 Actually I think I'll be working on the details of the roughness and specular maps first, and then create a third diffuse map later.